-I have published a series of articles on the prerequisites for the success of an IT project on our blog, and there is only one subject that is very important in our experience.
+I have published a series of articles on the prerequisites for the success of an IT project on our blog, and there is only one more topic that is very important in our experience.
 Previous articles addressed the importance of transparency, a genuine desire to help the customer, hard-core competence, time spent developing skills and realism in terms of pace of progress.
 As a logical continuation to this list highlighting people-oriented software consulting, we will address the support that members of an organisation give each other.

 As I have said before, human sustainability lays the foundations for sustainable software development.
-Our goal at Compile is to keep our customer satisfaction high, and that can only be done if our employees are satisfied.
+Our goal at Compile is to keep our customer satisfaction high, and that can only be achieved if our employees are satisfied.
 We strive to ensure the satisfaction and well-being of our employees in three ways: continuous development of competence, generous compensation for work and a corporate culture that supports the individual.
-I wrote about these first two already previously, but let us open up that third subject by means of a concrete example.
+I wrote about these first two already previously, but let us open up that third topic by means of a concrete example.

 Two of our developers started a project for a new client, where the team was assembled from consultants from several different consulting companies.
 Everything seemed good at first, but after a few weeks, the feeling of concern began to grow.
 Despite the fact that everyone seemed to be working, the project was confusing and the team did not play well together.
 Several “micro-teams” had emerged inside the team, each doing things the way they considered best.
-The timetables stalled, but no one really brought out any issues.
+The timetables stalled, but no one really highlighted any issues.

 Instead of patting our consultants on the back and accepting it, we asked them to come to our office for an internal meeting where the whole project was reviewed by our own team.
-We spent a few hours forming a realistic view of what can actually be achieved in a project.
-Once we had created a plan that we could commit to, we started thinking about how to communicate the situation to the different stakeholders.
+We spent a few hours forming a realistic view of what can actually be achieved in the project.
+Once we had devised a plan that we could commit to, we started thinking about how to communicate the situation to the different stakeholders.
 We concluded that our consultants reviewed the findings with their team and our account manager raised the issue at the first steering group meeting.
 The customer took the matter seriously and immediately began to consider how to rectify the situation.
 In addition, they thanked us for raising the issue and took concrete steps at the necessary levels to reverse the course.